6-Days New York City Itinerary: the best traveler tips

 New York awaits you awake 24 hours a day to show you all its charms.
 Nature, breathtaking views, gastronomy and endless cultural and leisure activities that will take your breath away.

 If you organize yourself well, you'll have time to enjoy the city to the fullest.
-Here's a guide that will help you: it's time to make your dream come true!
+Here's a guide that will help you.
+The time has come to fulfill your dream!

 Day 1: Central Park and its museums